yyuueexxiinngg/BepInEx-Plugins/DysonSphereProgram/ModVersionChecker/ModVersionChecker/README.md

 ### Change log

+#### V1.2

+- **Fix once `Set As Latest` was used, checker will always use that version as current version even if the plugin actually got updated and developer set the correct version.**
+- Now checker window will be closed automatically when game play starts

 #### V1.1

 - Add support for setting mod current version as latest in case mod developer forgot to change the version fed into BepInEx in code upon releasing a new version

+### Any feedback?
+Post in [GitHub repo](https://github.com/yyuueexxiinngg/BepInEx-Plugins/)

 # Mod版本检测器